icyphy/accessors/web/userInterface/dashboard/README.txt

 This directory contains a React project for building a user interface, along with several other non-React files used for testing the interface and interacting with it.
 These other files include:

--dashboard/src/graphElement.jsx, a web component (built with React but seperate from the main project) with a graph in it.
+-dashboard/src/graphElement.jsx, odometerElement.jsx, parkingElement, restaurantElement.js, speedometer.jsx, and video.jsx.
+These are all web components (built with React but separate from the main project).
+Compile them into component bundles with the command $webpack —entry <componentName.jsx> —output <bundleName.js>.
 -dashboard/componentSender.xml, a Cape Code swarmlet that runs a websocket server for the user interface to interact with -dashboard/dist/index.html, the main React project is compiled into a bundle.js file which has to be loaded by something.
 This is it, and I'm listing it here because this file isn't built by the main React project.
-TODO- move this file to a separate static directory and copy it over to dist with webpack.
 -dashboard/dist/lib, this directory contains other webcomponent libraries used by the main React project.
 For now, relevant files are loaded by dist/index.html.

 The main React template used here is a fork of CreativeTim black-dashboard-react from https://github.com/creativetimofficial/black-dashboard-react/tree/master/src.
 This template is available under the MIT License.